Irvine & Co, along with William Gray & Co, helped make West Hartlepool a major centre for British shipbuilding.

 Charles Mark Palmer (1822 – 1907), a colliery-owner, and his brother George Palmer (1814 – 1879), leased a shipyard at Jarrow on Tyne in 1851.

 They launched the John Bowes, the first successful iron-built, steam-powered, screw-propelled, water-ballasted collier, in 1852.
+The John Bowes was the first steam ship to transport coal from the North of England to London.

 Palmer’s received its first Royal Navy contract in 1856.
 The HMS Terror was the first rolled-iron, armour-plated ship.
 The Royal Navy association would remain throughout the history of the company.